CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-vs-code-installation.md

 ---

-# CodeTogether for VS Code Installation Guide
+# Installing CodeTogether Live in VS Code

-If you want to host a CodeTogether session from VS Code, you’ll need to install the CodeTogether extension for VS Code.
-You can also join a CodeTogether session directly from VS Code with the extension installed.
+If you want to host a CodeTogether Live session from VS Code, you’ll need to install the CodeTogether Live extension for VS Code.
+You can also join a session directly from VS Code with the extension installed.

 :::note